-Students reported greater opportunities to learn about STEM and greater engagement in STEM practices in their GEMS experience than they typically have in school. • Large proportions of mentors report using strategies to help make learning activities relevant to students, support the needs of diverse learners, develop students' collaboration and interpersonal skills, and engage students in "authentic" STEM activities.
+• Students reported greater opportunities to learn about STEM and greater engagement in STEM practices in their GEMS experience than they typically have in school.
+Large proportions of mentors report using strategies to help make learning activities relevant to students, support the needs of diverse learners, develop students' collaboration and interpersonal skills, and engage students in "authentic" STEM activities.
 About three-fourths of the responding mentors indicated discussing at least one AEOP other than GEMS with students, most commonly SEAP (49%) and CQL (35%).
-Other programs discussed with students by about a quarter of responding mentors were HSAP (27%), WPBDC (27%), REAP (25%), eCYBERMISSION (24%), SMART (24%), and URAP (24%).
-GEMS promotes AEOP initiatives and Army STEM careers available at Army research laboratories. • Mentors found the participation in GEMS, program managers or site coordinators, invited speakers or career events, and AEOP instructional supplies as most useful in exposing students to other AEOP programs.
-A large proportion of mentors have no experience with a number of other resources for exposing student to AEOP and DoD careers (AEOP website, brochure, ASEE website, AEOP social media) or did not find them useful.
+Other programs discussed with students by about a quarter of responding mentors were HSAP (27%), WPBDC (27%), REAP (25%), eCYBERMISSION (24%), SMART (24%), and URAP (24%). • Mentors found the participation in GEMS, program managers or site coordinators, invited speakers or career events, and AEOP instructional supplies as most useful in exposing students to other AEOP programs.
+A large proportion of mentors have GEMS promotes AEOP initiatives no experience with a number of other resources for exposing student to AEOP and and Army STEM careers available DoD careers (AEOP website, brochure, ASEE website, AEOP social media) or did not at Army research laboratories. find them useful.
 Nearly all of the responding mentors reported asking students about their educational and career interests and sharing their own experiences, attitudes, and values about STEM.
 Many also provided guidance to students, either about educational pathways that would prepare them for a STEM career or recommending extracurricular programs that align with their educational goals.
 Nearly all students reported learning about at least one STEM job/career, and the majority (66%) reported learning about five or more.
-Similarly, 84% of students reported learning about at least one DoD STEM job/career, though only about a third reported learning about many different STEM jobs/careers in the DoD.
-The GEMS experience is valued • The majority of students indicated being somewhat or very much satisfied with most program features, including the stipend, instruction and mentorship, and availability of program topics.
-Most students also commented on their overall satisfaction with the program, most often describing areas where they learned, the quality of the mentors, and their enjoyment with the program. by students and mentors. • About half of GEMS students suggested improvements to the program's content including proposing additional topics, or increasing the amount of time on topics already addressed.
+Similarly, 84% of students reported learning about at least one DoD STEM job/career, though only about a third reported learning about many different STEM jobs/careers in the DoD. • The majority of students indicated being somewhat or very much satisfied with most program features, including the stipend, instruction and mentorship, and availability of program topics.
+Most students also commented on their overall satisfaction with The GEMS experience is valued the program, most often describing areas where they learned, the quality of the hy students and mentors mentors, and their enjoyment with the program. • About half of GEMS students suggested improvements to the program's content including proposing additional topics, or increasing the amount of time on topics already addressed.
 A similar number of students (46%) made suggestions for the format of the program activities, most frequently suggesting more labs and hands-on activities.